5 Common Myths About Metabolism, and the Truth Behind Them

 Leptin deficiency can lead to a compromised immune system, while an overload of leptin may lead to unnecessary inflammation and an overactive immune system, which can also be unhealthy.

-On top of all that, think about how likely you are to exercise if your body succumbs to a cold or flu… Probably not much.
+On top of all that, think about how likely you are to exercise if your body succumbs to common seasonal health threats… Probably not much.

 Instead of ignoring your immune health when focused on weight loss…